Main Tera Boyfriend: Music video

 The choreography was done by Ahmed Khan.
 It is a revamped version of J Star's 2015 chartbuster track "Na Na Na Na".

-Synopsis

 Media coverage

 India's leading newspaper and portal, the Daily News and Analysis's Prachita Pandey wrote: "It's so refreshing to hear Arijit Singh crooning something fun and peppy after a series of heartbreaking/slow/soft romantic numbers.
 He proves yet again that he can sing any song with utmost perfection.
 Neha Kakkar complements him well, but we felt her vocals to be a bit toned down in terms of energy.
 Meet brothers too have sung some additional portions in the song."

 "News18, described the song as the "Party Anthem of the Season".